Dracula's Daughter

 up on the Universal horror films of the 1930's and 40's.
 I missed them all

-late than never and I am quite enjoying them.
-Certainly there were horror
+than never and I am quite enjoying them.
+Certainly there were horror films

-films during the Silent period - but United really focused on them and created
+during the Silent period - but Universal really focused on them and created

 a number of iconic figures.
 Dracula of course being a major one.
 That film